VolksRat71/after-effects-mcp-enhanced/RENDER_QUEUE.md

 1. render_frame – render a single frame from a named comp at a given time or frame index.
 2. render_frames_sampled – render a sampled set of frames between startTime and endTime using one of: sampleCount, sampleFps, or frameStep.

 Both tools should write outputs into build/temp (single frame) or build/temp/<sessionId> (multi-frame).
-They must return metadata and optionally inline base64.
+They must return metadata including file paths and composition information.

 --------------------------------------------------
 REPOSITORY CONTEXT (ASSUMED)